wallerjake/toolshed/README.md

 ## Usage

-After install the gem run toolshed for help menu.
+After installing the gem run toolshed from the command line for help menu.
 It will list the available commands.

 ## Contributing